 On 16 May, the UN General Assembly declared the International Day of Living Together in Peace in order to establish the constant mobilization of international community efforts on the encouraging peace, polite, unity, mutual understanding and solidarity of people all over the world.
 Living together in peace presupposes the recognition of distinctions, the ability to listen to, understand, respect and appreciate others, as well as the ability to live in peace and oneness.

-Peaceful coexistence in the international format is a type of relations between states with different social order, culture, history, traditions, which suggests the rejection of war as a means to solve controversial issues between states, as well as observation of other principles in relations, enshrined in international law documents.
+Peaceful coexistence in the international format is a type of relations between states with different social order, culture, history, traditions, which suggests the rejection of war as a mean to solve controversial issues between states, as well as observation of other principles in relations, enshrined in international law documents.

 The United Nations Organization was created after the Second World War in order to protect further generations from disasters and the probability of new wars.
 Work of Organization is in developing the international cooperation in solving global economic, social, cultural or humanitarian problems, as well as encouraging and protection of human rights and freedoms regardless of race, gender, language or religion.